marafathussain/ML_book_easy/chapters/chapter1.md

 **Logic Theorist (1956)**: Proved 38 of 52 theorems from Principia Mathematica, sometimes finding more elegant proofs than the original authors.

 **ELIZA (1964-1966)**: Joseph Weizenbaum's program simulated a psychotherapist by pattern matching and substitution.
-Though simple, it fooled people into believing they were talking to a human—demonstrating the power of well-crafted interfaces.
+Though simple, it fooled people into believing they were talking to a human, demonstrating the power of well-crafted interfaces.

 **SHRDLU (1970)**: Terry Winograd's system could understand and execute commands in a virtual "blocks world," demonstrating sophisticated natural language understanding within a constrained domain.